scott-knight/linux-on-windows-11/README.md

 # Installing Linux on Windows 11

 This content demonstrates how to setup Linux on Windows 11, to semi-replicate a Mac terminal setup for developing Ruby on Rails (or any other code you would want to use).
-It demonstrates how to install Debian, which is a smaller install than Ubuntu (which comes with everything), and Ubuntu.
-There are a couple of differences when installing either distro.
-For example, you won't be able to use `wajig` to manage Debain updates, you'll have to use `apt` or `apt-get`.
-These differences are demonstrated throughout the doc.
+It demonstrates how to install Debian, which is a smaller install than Ubuntu (which comes with everything).

 ### DISCLAMER